Price monitoring and tracking software

 From competitor signal to applied price change.

-Most monitoring tools end at the dashboard.
-Retailgrid's monitoring is the input to the agentic pricing engine — so the data has somewhere to go.
+Most competitor price tracking tools end at the dashboard.
+Retailgrid's monitoring is the input to the agentic pricing engine - so the data has somewhere to go.

 01